Founding of Moldavia: Arrival of Dragoș in Moldavia and his "dismounting" there

-Romanian histories cite Moldavian chronicles, which credit Dragoș, a Vlach ruler, with the founding of Moldavia.
+Romanian histories cite Moldavian chronicles which credit Dragoș, a Vlach ruler, with the founding of Moldavia.
 According to legend, he led a hunting party to the region and dismounted from his horse at the Moldova River—hence the name of this event, descălecat or "dismounting".
 It was during this hunting trip that he judged the region to be more attractive for his people than the Land of Maramureș in the Kingdom of Hungary, where they were then living.
 One theory by Stefan Andreescu suggests that the Land of Maramureș was one of the "Romanias" where Eastern Romance ethnic groups (known as Vlachs in the Middle Ages) had survived the Great Migrations.
 A concurrent theory by István Vásáry suggests that the Vlachs of Maramureș came from Great Vlachia (in present-day Greece) in the second half of the 13th century.

 According to the early 16th-century Moldo-Russian Chronicle, the Vlachs came to Maramureș during the reign of King Vladislaus of Hungary to fight against the Mongols.
-This document represents Dragoș as one of the Romanians whom "King Vladislav" had granted estates in Maramureș.
-According to the various versions of the legend of his "dismounting", Dragoș left for a hunting, together with his retainers.
-While chasing an aurochs or bison, they reached as far as the Moldova River where they killed the beast.
+This document represents Dragoș as one of the Romanians to whom "King Vladislav" had granted estates in Maramureș.
+According to the various versions of the legend of his "dismounting", Dragoș left for a hunt, together with his retainers.
+While chasing an aurochs or bison, they reached as far as the Moldova River, where they killed the beast.
 They liked the place where they stopped and decided to settle on the banks of the river.
 Dragoș went back to Maramureș only to return with all his people "on the fringes of the lands where the Tatars roamed".
-Ritual huntings which end with the establishment of a state, a town or a people are popular elements of the folklore of various peoples of Eurasia, including the Hungarians and the Lithuanians.
+Ritual hunts which end with the establishment of a state, a town or a people are popular elements of the folklore of various peoples of Eurasia, including the Hungarians and the Lithuanians.